LLNL/RAJA/docs/sphinx/user_guide/getting_started.rst

 The primary requirement for using RAJA is a C++11 compliant compiler.
-Accessing the full range of RAJA features, such as all available programming model backends, may require additional support.
+Accessing the full range of RAJA features, such as all available programming model back-ends, may require additional support.
 Available options and how to enable or disable them are described in :ref:`configopt-label`.
 To build and use RAJA in its simplest form requires: